digitaltrails/vdu_controls/README.md

 and supports DPMS and hotplug events.
 If `ddcutil-service` isn't available, `vdu_controls` falls back to the `ddcutil` command.
-(ddcutil-service is relatively easy to build, does not run as root, a custom DIY install realtively simple.)
+(ddcutil-service is relatively easy to build, does not run as root, a custom DIY install relatively simple.)

 Both `ddcutil` and `libddcutil` interface to the **VESA** standard *Display Data Channel* (**DDC**) *Virtual Control Panel*  (**VCP**) interface.